-Please enter your topic in the google doc so that there is no duplication.
-Important: the topics have to be chosen by Wednesday, November 27th at midnight.
-I also need to approve your topic.
+Please enter your topic in the google form that I send to you so that there is no duplication.
+Important: the topics have to be chosen by Friday April 21st at midnight.
+I will approve your topic or make a suggestion for a modification.